Hot Water Heater Repair : When to Call a Technician

 • Whether you have a tank-type heater or tankless water heater, you need to drain and flush the unit regularly to remove debris, sediment, and mineral build-up.
 The manufacturer manual should contain the steps on how to drain and flush a water heater.
 You can also buy a cleaning compound specifically formulated to remove calcium and magnesium deposits from water heaters.

 • If you have a tank-type water heater, you need to check the anode rod once every few years.
-If the rod is already covered with mineral deposit or when half of the wires are already exposed, you’ll need to replace the anode rod.
+If the rod is already covered with mineral deposits or when half of the wires are already exposed, you’ll need to replace the anode rod.

 • Aside from the anode rod, you need to regularly check the pressure relief valve.
 Check if it is not clogged and if it is working properly.